 Make your home safe

 To an untrained eye, our homes don’t seem particularly hazardous at first glance.
 However, do know that every power outlet, unsecured cord, open trashcan, easily-reachable knickknacks and even houseplants can pose a huge threat to your pet’s well-being.
+In addition to food, toys, vet visits, and pet insurance, a major thing you should keep in mind when you get an animal is pet-proofing your home.
 So, no matter the type of pet you’re bringing into your home, make sure you first remove, tighten, secure and close off anything that can potentially harm them in any way.
 If the pet you’ve chosen will roam freely around your house, make sure there’s zero chance they can get themselves in any kind of trouble.

 Create a personal space for your pet